rizinorg/book/src/analysis/symbols.md

 # Symbols

-Radare2 automatically parses available imports and exports sections in the binary, moreover, it can load additional debugging information if present.
+Rizin automatically parses available imports and exports sections in the binary, moreover, it can load additional debugging information if present.
 Two main formats are supported: DWARF and PDB (for Windows binaries).
-Note that, unlike many tools radare2 doesn't rely on Windows API to parse PDB files, thus they can be loaded on any other supported platform - e.g.
+Note that, unlike many tools rizin doesn't rely on Windows API to parse PDB files, thus they can be loaded on any other supported platform - e.g.
 Linux or OS X.